VinodrajShivananda/LightningWebComponents/README.md

-# Accenture Salesforce Lightning Web Components Assessment
+# Salesforce Lightning Web Components Assessment
 ### Choosing a Data Model
 There are 2 primary objects created- Checklist and Checklist Items.
 Details of Checklist Object